Joe Horn: Cell phone celebration

 Always a spirited and outspoken player, Horn gained notoriety for a memorable touchdown celebration on ESPN Sunday Night Football against the New York Giants during the 2003 season.
 After scoring his second touchdown in a game in which he scored four, he pulled a cell phone out from underneath the goalpost padding with the help of teammate Michael Lewis and pretended to make a call.
 Horn's prank drew a 15-yard penalty for unsportsmanlike conduct and a $30,000 fine by the NFL.
 He later stated that he did not realize what he had done right away.
-This celebration was later used in the videogame Blitz: The League which allows excessive celebrations.
+This celebration was later used in the video game Blitz: The League, which allows excessive celebrations.

-15 years later, New Orleans Saints wide receiver Michael Thomas recreated Horn's famous celebration in a game against the Los Angeles Rams after scoring a 72-yard touchdown.
+Fifteen years later, New Orleans Saints wide receiver Michael Thomas recreated Horn's famous celebration in a game against the Los Angeles Rams after scoring a 72-yard touchdown.
 Horn "teared up" at the gesture, bought Thomas' jersey and called him the NFL's best wide receiver.